mshakya/PiReT-OME/README.md

 ##Dependencies
-PiReT run requires following dependencies which should be in your path.
+PiReT requires following dependencies, all of which should be installed and in the PATH.
 All of the dependencies will be installed by `bioconda_INSTALL.sh`.

 ### Programming/Scripting languages
 - [Python >=v2.7](https://www.python.org/downloads/release/python-2712/)